cedricium/maker-link.js/README.md

 ### Configuration

 It's super easy to customize the look and feel of your Maker Link.
-By passing an `options` object when instantiating MakerLink, you control what MakerLink displays.
+By passing an `options` object when instantiating Maker Link, you control how Maker Link looks.

 `MakerLink([options])`